Lili Marleen: Marlene Dietrich version

 In 1944, the Morale Operations Branch of the U.S. Office of Strategic Services (OSS) initiated the Muzak Project, musical propaganda broadcasts designed to demoralize enemy soldiers.
 Marlene Dietrich, the only performer who was told her recordings would be for OSS use, recorded several songs in German for the project, including "Lili Marleen".

-Dietrich also performed "Lili Marlene", as well as many other songs, live in Europe for Allied troops, often on rickety, makeshift stages.
+Dietrich performed it, as well as many other songs, live in Europe for Allied troops, often on rickety, makeshift stages.

 "Lili Marleen" became the theme song on the German language OSS MO radio station Soldatensender.
-After its warm reception by the troops in Europe, the song was re-recorded and released, with the spelling "Lili Marlene" after her name, Marlene, with Charles Magnante on the accordion, citing him as the "orchestra director" for both it and the single's B-side, "Symphonie", sung in French.
-The single was released by Decca Records in 1945.
-The original OSS recording of "Lili Marleen" remains unissued.
+After its warm reception by the troops in Europe, the song was re-recorded and released, with the spelling "Lili Marlene" after her name, Marlene, with Charles Magnante on the accordion, as the "orchestra director", with the disk' B-side, as "Symphonie", sung in French.
+It was released by Decca Records in 1945.
+The original OSS recording of "Lili Marleen" remained thus unissued.

 In 1961, Dietrich starred in the film Judgment at Nuremberg, a dramatization of the war trials.
 In one scene she walks down a rubbled street, ravaged by Allied attacks, with Spencer Tracy's character.
 As they approach a bar they hear men inside singing "Lili Marleen" in German.
 Dietrich begins to sing along with the song, translating a few lyrics for Tracy, referring to the German lyrics as "much sadder" than the English.

 While she was touring the world in live one-woman cabaret shows from 1953 to 1975, the song was part of Dietrich's usual line-up, usually following "Falling in Love Again".
 She always introduced her signature song with some variation of this quote, from a 1960s concert, somewhere in Europe:

 Dietrich sang "Lili Marlene" in her television special An Evening with Marlene Dietrich, which aired on the BBC in the UK and on CBS in the US in 1973, and was featured on four of her six original albums.
 She also recorded and performed it in both the original German version and the English adaptation.
 Both versions have appeared on many compilation albums worldwide, several of them titled after the song.
 After 5 shows in Japan, between 15 and 25 December 1974, two singles of the song were released by both EMI and MCA Records in 1975.
 The MCA Records release (D-1284) peaked #93 in the Oricon charts and spend three weeks there, and sold a total of 8,000 copies, this version has "Falling in Love Again" as a B-side.
 The EMI release (EMR-10761) peaked #42 in the charts and spend 11 weeks in it, selling a total of 56,000 in the country, this version has "Die Antwort Weiss Ganz Allein Der Wind" (Blowin' In The Wind) as a B-side.